PrakyathReddy/AWS-Security-Group-and-NACL/README.md

 The ec2 is now unaccessible from the internet despite SG's allowing traffic because of NACL's.

 Traffic on port 8000 will now be denied for all resources within the subnet.

+Similarly, we can use NACLs to enfore more compliance requirements:
+- Restrict Traffic by IP Range
+- Limit Unused Ports
+- Egress Filtering
+- enable auditing and monitoring, etc.